stampsy/hockeyapp-monotouch/README.md

 ### Specify App Version

 HockeyApp uses short bundle identifier in its user interface to differentiate between versions and it makes sense to set a different one each time you upload a new build on HockeyApp.
 To do so, open your `Info.plist` on Advanced tab and add a string value called `CFBundleShortVersionString`.
 It has no strict format.

+### Add Null Reference Exception Fix

+**This piece is super duper important.
+Your app will crash if you don't do this.**

+Any iOS crash reporting library overrides signal handlers to catch crashes.
+Unfortunately Mono needs to handle `SIGSEGV` and `SIGBUS` itself, or any null reference exception will crash your app, whether it was handled or not.
+Fortunately, [adding some extra code to `AppDelegate.cs`](http://stackoverflow.com/a/14499336/458193) fixes the problem.

+You can see this fix in action in the sample project included with this library.

 ### Tell HockeyApp to Get Going